Leadership Award Descriptions

 Father Cyprian Mensing, OFM Award

-This highest college award is presented to two (2) graduating seniors who have demonstrated prominent leadership, outstanding scholarship, and exemplify the highest ideals of Christianity and the spirit of St. Francis of Assisi.
+This highest college award is presented to one (1) graduating senior who has demonstrated prominent leadership, outstanding scholarship, and exemplifies the highest ideals of Christianity and the spirit of St. Francis of Assisi.

-Nancy DaPore served the community of Siena College as Associate Dean of Students and Dean of Students from 1977 to 1994.
-As the first woman to hold the position of Dean of Students on the Siena campus, she was known always as a student advocate and a just and fair disciplinarian.
-She was instrumental in the development of the student handbook and was actively sought after for both her wisdom and her compassionate nature.
+Nancy DePore served the community of Siena College as Associate Dean of Students and Dean of Students from 1977 to 1994.
+As the first woman to hold the position of Dean of Students on the Siena campus, who was known always as a student advocate and was actively sought after for both her wisdom and her encouragement of campus involvement.
+This award is the highest honor presented to a freshman who has contributed significantly to the student body's social and personal development through involvement in co-curricular activities to a degree that makes an impact upon the campus community.

-Criteria: The nominees should have an earned GPA of 3.55 or higher and have successfully fulfilled leadership roles in various activities within the College community.
+Criteria: The nominee should have an earned GPA of 2.5 or higher and have demonstrated and successfully fulfilled leadership roles in various activities within the College community.

 Jim Knust '70 Community Service Award